 Chains of space-time events like are called trajectories.
 Particle trajectories are generically written as to emphasize that their events have space-time coordinates.

 Consider some generic particles , and that are objectified from space-time events like the ones defined above.
 And let these particles interact with each other as .
 If this process preserves relationships between components such that

 then we say that the interaction is coherent.
 That is, relationships that determine the phase and orientation do not get mixed-up when a particle is formed or decomposed.
 Alternatively, we say that an interaction is incoherent if information about phase and orientation gets scrambled during the process.

 Consider some particle P that is described by a repetitive chain of events written as

-Then we define quark-level homogeneity as an assumption that for almost any particle in a description, these eight sub-orbital events have characteristics that are the same as each other.
-Whole particles may differ from each other, but for perfect spatial homogeneity, every particle is presumed to have an all-around similarity between its eight sub-orbital components.
-Specifically we require that each octant has the same lepton number , baryon number and charge .
-So this is a lot like spatial isotropy but it is even more stringent because it requires that sub-orbital events are similar all to each other, not just similar in pairs.
-For example, a presumption of spatial homogeneity constrains the charge as
+Then we define quark-level homogeneity as an assumption that for almost any particle in a description, these eight components have characteristics that are much the same as each other.
+Whole particles may differ from each other, but for perfect spatial homogeneity, every particle is presumed to have an all-around similarity between its eight components.
+Specifically we require that each octant has the same lepton number baryon number charge and strangeness For example, a presumption of spatial homogeneity constrains the charge as

-Then recall that charge is conserved so the total charge on P is eight times the charge of one sub-orbital event
+Then recall that charge is conserved so the total charge on P is eight times the charge of one orbital component

 But charge is defined by multiples of the fraction one-eighth as